 The deep distrust of the medical system in Black America is not irrational.
 It is historical.
 It is earned.
 And it must be named in any honest discussion of why Black men avoid the screenings that could save their lives.

 The Tuskegee syphilis experiment — in which the United States Public Health Service deliberately withheld treatment from 399 Black men with syphilis for forty years, from 1932 to 1972 — is not ancient history (CDC, The Tuskegee Timeline, 2022).
 The government watched them deteriorate, watched them infect their wives, watched them die, all in the name of observing the “natural history” of the disease.
 Men who were alive during that experiment are alive today.
-Their children and grandchildren carry the memory, and the memory says: the medical system does not have your interests at heart.
+Their children and grandchildren carry the memory, and the memory says one thing — the medical system does not have your interests at heart.

-The documented betrayals run deep:
+The documented betrayals run deep.

 - J. Marion Sims developed gynecological techniques by operating on enslaved Black women without anesthesia